SynET-Bilab/segVesicle/README.md

 ## Installation

 1. Source code installation.
-Both `segVesicle` and `IsoNet` are needed.
+Both `Vesicle3D` and `IsoNet` are needed.
 [IsoNet](https://github.com/IsoNet-cryoET/IsoNet) is used for missing wedge restoration and denoising to improve the segmentation performance.

 ```bash
 git clone git@github.com:IsoNet-cryoET/IsoNet.git